urbit/azimuth-js/docs/constitution.md

 <a name="module_ecliptic.spawn"></a>

 ### ecliptic.spawn ⇒ <code>Object</code>
-Spawn a ship, giving ownership of it to the target address.
+Spawn a point, giving ownership of it to the target address.

 **Kind**: static property of [<code>ecliptic</code>](#module_ecliptic)
 **Returns**: <code>Object</code> - An unsigned transaction object.